LiquidSmokeX64/coffee/README.md

 **Features of CoffeeLinux:**

+- **Command Line installation**:  Simple easy to use universal installer without all that flashy unneeded GUI to cause problems.
+(Trust me it's better this way.)

 - **Zen Kernel**: A more focused kernel to get the most out of your gaming experience.

 - **ZRAM Enabled**: A more modern, efficient alternative to the default ZSWAP, giving back that precious Hard Drive space for more of what you want instead.